All The Different Reasons EPA & DHA Are So Important For Your Health

-Short for "eicosapentaenoic acid" and "docosahexaenoic acid," EPA and DHA are healthy polyunsaturated fatty acids often touted for whole-body antioxidant actions, supporting a normal inflammatory response, promoting cardiovascular health and cognition, supporting a positive mood, keeping vision sharp, and more.*
+Short for "eicosapentaenoic acid" and "docosahexaenoic acid," EPA and DHA are healthy polyunsaturated fatty acids often touted for whole-body antioxidant actions, supporting a normal inflammatory response1, promoting cardiovascular health and cognition, supporting a positive mood2, keeping vision sharp3, and more.*

-Though we can technically produce EPA and DHA from another omega-3, called ALA, we can only synthesize small (and highly variable) amounts, which means it's important that we get EPA and DHA from our daily nutrition.
-(We don't currently have official daily recommended intakes for EPA and DHA, but that's something many researchers and health professionals are trying to change.)
+Though we can technically produce EPA and DHA from another omega-3, called ALA, we can only synthesize small (and highly variable) amounts4, which means it's important that we get EPA and DHA from our daily nutrition.
+(We don't currently have official daily recommended intakes5 for EPA and DHA, but that's something many researchers and health professionals are trying to change.)

 Generally, seafood (particularly fatty fish, like anchovies, salmon, mackerel, tuna, etc.), as well as the algae that provide seafood with its omega-3 content, are considered the best food sources of EPA and DHA.
 So, if you've ever been told to eat fish twice a week, that's why.